-Learning Outcomes Assessment Criteria Indicative Content The learner will The learner can Understand physical interventions and the implications of their use 1.1 State the legal implications of using physical intervention Legal authority to use force under Statute and Common Law (as it applies to England and Wales, Scotland and Northern Ireland) Relevant legislation relating to licensing and criminal law.
+Learning Outcomes Assessment Criteria Indicative Content The learner will The learner can Understand physical interventions and the 1.1 State the legal implications of using physical intervention Legal authority to use force under Statute and Common Law (as it applies to England and Wales, Scotland and Northern Ireland) implications of their use Relevant legislation relating to licensing and criminal law.
 Duty of care - considerations concerning use of physical intervention.
 Principle of non-pain compliance and application.
-Last resort 1.2 State the professional Sector-specific legislation implications of using physical intervention Professional guidance and standards relevant to area of employment (and how standards may vary according to context - e.g. in health and social care, prisons, etc. - but also be based on common principles) Ethical implications Financial implications Last resort 1.3 Identify positive alternatives to physical intervention Primary controls: following employer safety and security policy, procedures and working practices, use of safety and security equipment and technology (e.g. radio for summoning assistance, CCTV, access control)
+Last resort 1.2 State the professional implications of using physical intervention · · Sector-specific legislation Professional guidance and standards relevant to area of employment (and how standards may vary according to context - e.g. in health and social care, prisons, etc. - but also be based on common principles) Ethical implications Financial implications Last resort